Multistage DPG time-marching scheme for nonlinear problems: Conclusions and future work

 \section{Conclusions and future work}

-In this article, we derive three multistage methods up to order four employing the DPG time-marching scheme we developed in \cite{munoz2021equivalence,munoz2021adpg}.
+In this article, we derive three multistage methods up to order four employing the DPG time-marching scheme we developed in \cite{munoz2021equivalence,munoz2021adpg} for linear problems.
 We consider general nonlinear systems of ODEs and perform a linearization of the problem at each time step as in exponential Rosebrock methods.
 We first introduce the hybridization of the classical exponential Euler method, consisting of point values at each time step and piecewise constants inside the time interval.
 We observe that whereas we need an action of a $\varphi-$function to compute the interior, we only need a matrix-vector product to compute the trace variable.
 We then employ this hybrid Euler method for the internal stages to construct the third and fourth-order methods and derive the stiff-order conditions to determine the values of the coefficient functions.
 We observe that for the fourth-order method, we need to additionally introduce a correction term that depends upon the Jacobian.
 Finally, we provide a convergence proof under classical stability conditions on the exponential of the Jacobian matrix that changes at each time step.
 For the convergence proof, we ensure that the correction factor is bounded by the error at the internal stages.
-We also test the convergence numerically on the so-called 2D+time Hochbruck-Ostermann equation.
+We test the numerically the convergence and performance predicted by the theory on the so-called 2D+time Hochbruck-Ostermann equation.
+Finally, we test the energy decaying property on the 1D+time Allen-Cahn equation and the Kinetic energy preservation property on the 1D+time Burgers' equation.
+We conclude that the proposed linearization does not break the intrinsic structure of the quasilinear models considered in this work.

 In the literature, the highest-order exponential Rosenbrock method is of order five \cite{luan2014exponential}.
 We are interested in seeing if we can derive multistage methods employing the DPG construction for the internal stages to go beyond this threshold.
 Therefore, we will study in future work the use of higher-order polynomials, for example, piecewise linears or quadratics as we introduced in \cite{munoz2021equivalence}, to derive multistage DPG methods of order higher than four.